 - Are classes in your program open to students not enrolled in the program so that I can explore this area of study?

 - What are the other important factors that you assess in admitting students to this program (e.g., volunteering, extracurricular activities, leadership experience and/or work experience)?
 Remember, this may be a consideration for “limited” enrolment programs.

 - Is there a supplemental application that is required for admission to this program?
 If so, can you provide me with the details required and deadlines?

 - If relevant to the program or department, what are some advantages of having a specialist over two majors, or a major with two minors?

 - Have your questions ready when you approach the program representative.
 These individuals are often in great demand and will appreciate that you are prepared.

 - If there is not enough time to ask all your questions, ask how you can obtain further information.

 - If a representative cannot answer all your questions, ask for their recommendation on an alternative contact.
-Pick up the information and brochures that are offered.

 - After talking with a representative make some quick notes regarding the information that you received.